dbissell6/DFIR/Blue_Book/Blue_Book.md

 This handbook is specifically geared towards the blue team during a CTF, and aims to provide a comprehensive guide for blue team forensics.
 In a CTF, the blue team's goal is to defend their systems against simulated cyber attacks launched by the red team, and this requires a deep understanding of key tools and techniques that can be used to detect and respond to such attacks.

-Throughout this handbook, we will cover the various challenges that blue teams might encounter in a CTF, including network traffic analysis, system logs analysis, and memory forensics.
+Throughout this handbook, we will cover the various challenges that blue teams might encounter in a CTF.
+The structure of this document is sectioned by type of evidence given.
+1) Network traffic analysis, 2) System logs analysis, 3) Files/Executables, 4) Memory forensics 5) Disk.
 We will also introduce key tools and techniques that can be used to detect and respond to cyber attacks during a CTF.

 By the end of this handbook, you should have a solid understanding of blue team forensics and be equipped with the knowledge and tools necessary to effectively detect and respond to cyber attacks during a CTF.